-Usually when a puppy gets older, they will outgrow this condition since canine hypoglycemia mostly affects puppies 5 to 16 weeks of age.
-However, if the dog is very, very high strung, or has a lot of nervous energy, they should to be kept in a calm state as much as possible.
+Usually when a puppy gets older, they will outgrow this condition since canine Hypoglycemia mostly affects puppies 5 to 16 weeks of age.
+However, if the adult dog is very, very high strung, or has a lot of nervous energy, they should to be kept in a calm state as much as possible.

 Symptoms of Hypoglycemia in Dogs